 How to Make This Vegetarian Banh Mi

-Then you’ll marinate the mushrooms in a mix of soy sauce and garlic, which gives them a salty, savory, garlicky flavor, and eliminates the need for salt.
-The marinating and cooking times of portobellos vary on their size – thicker mushrooms need a few minutes more than thin ones.
+Then marinate the mushrooms in a mix of soy sauce and garlic for 10 to 15 minutes.
+This will infuse them with a salty, savory, garlicky flavor, and eliminate the need for salt.
+The marinating and cooking times of portobellos will vary on their size – thicker mushrooms will need a few more minutes than thin ones.

-This vegetarian banh mi recipe calls for a whole half-cup of cilantro (this is not a typo).
+This vegetarian banh mi calls for a whole half-cup of cilantro – this is not a typo.
 I like to give herbs as much airtime as anything else – to me, herbs are never just a garnish.
 If you’re in the cilantro-hater camp, use Thai basil instead.

 - Prep Time: 25 mins